frankmullenger/silverstripe-orientdb-poc/app/docs/en/Project-Notes.md

 #### Cannot have many_many extra fields
 Many_many relations are not represented with a join table but with containers on each class such as LinkSet.

+#### Clusters are not used/supported at this time

+#### Graph entities such as vertices are not supported

+#### Where, sort and limit filters on getManyManyComponents
+Cannot filter the traverse command particularly easily